 Several rows of trees and shrubs planted along your driveway will make an excellent natural snow fence.
 Rows of trees and shrubs planted on the west and north sides of your house can reduce your heating bill by up to 20 percent.
 A windbreak planted along your property boundary provides privacy and wind protection no manufactured fence can offer.
-And at the same time, windbreaks and shelterbelts provide wildlife food and shelter.
+Windbreaks and shelterbelts provide also wildlife food and shelter.

 Stands of trees are very effective at minimizing soil erosion.
 The spreading branches slow the rain and wind, reducing the impact on soils.
 Tree and shrub roots help stabilize the soil, slowing loss to runoff.